nidrissi/web/content/post/git-2-theory/index.en.md

 - So far, what I have described is a rooted tree: the history starts somewhere, then users commit files and changes starting from somewhere.
   As soon as two or more people start working on the same repository (or the same person from different computers), the history can split in two or more directions.
   For example, authors A and B could start working from a common basis, author A makes some changes to Section 2, and author B makes some changes to Section 3 (or Section 2!).
-  This could look like this (orange is author A, yellow is author 2):
+  This could look like this (blue is author A, yellow is author 2):

   <img class="img-fluid" id="history-fork" alt="An example of a split history tree." src="history-fork.svg"/>